Stage 2B Draft Environmental Impact Statement

 Submissions on the draft EIS close xx date.

 The community is invited to review the draft EIS and make a submission during the public exhibition period.
+Submissions can be made either through the TPA or Infrastructure Canberra:

 Infrastructure Canberra is hosting several events to help the community understand the draft EIS.